-How to Make Gardening Easy By Growing A Low Maintenance Garden
+How to Make Gardening Easy: Grow A Low Maintenance Garden!

 You want a beautiful garden, but you don’t want to spend all your free time pulling weeds, dragging your hose around from plant to plant, or drowning Japanese beetles in soapy water to keep them off your roses.

 Maybe you’re busy with work, a family, and piles of laundry, or you’re getting older and slowing down a bit, or perhaps you just want to join the lazy gardeners’ club.